 Upon acceptance on the Convention program, you will receive feedback from the Technical and Convention Committees based on the abstract you submitted, as to the direction the paper should take and what information should be included.
-Again this year, all speakers will be required to submit a paper by the deadline listed on the following pages (speakers on business topics do not have to submit a full paper, but will be required to submit notes or an outline).
-Failure to submit a paper by the deadline (Friday, May 26, 2017) will mean removal from the program.
+All technical topic speakers will be required to submit a paper by the deadline listed.
+Failure to submit a paper by the deadline (Friday, June 5, 2020) will mean removal from the program.
 The Technical Committee will review all papers and speakers will be given 6 weeks to make the necessary changes.
 Failure to make changes to the paper may result in the paper being excluded from the Convention website.

 The following are benefits enjoyed by all individuals who are selected to make a presentation: